dialoss/FileHosting-TelegramBot/README.md

-# Telegram-Mathicool
+# Description

 A telegram bot, written on Python.
-It was created to populate mathicool game just for learning purpose.
+It was created to populate mathicool game, but could be used to share any type of files.

 # Features